Faculty

 Alumni: Shawn Billerman, Paul Dougherty

-Associate Professor and Assistant Leader of the Wyoming Cooperative Fish and Wildlife Unit
+Associate Professor, Department of Zoology and Physiology | Assistant Leader, Wyoming Cooperative Fish and Wildlife Unit

 Areas of study and research: wildlife-habitat relationships, habitat use and quality, ecological processes, behavioral ecology, evolutionary ecology, anthropogenic habitat change, impacts of oil and gas extraction, non-game wildlife species, sagebrush ecosystem ecology, songbird ecology, small mammal ecology, herpetofauna ecology, life history patterns, avian parental care